 You must provide your Panasonic camera's serial number before you can download Lumix Tether.
 Other camera vendors do not have this requirement for their downloadable software.

 Dear Panasonic: Stop the bluster.
-Respect your customers and they will respect you.
-Treat them like idiots and they will do their worst.
+Respect your customers, and they will respect you.
+Treat them like idiots, and they will treat you the same way.

 Panasonic’s Software Licensing Agreement & Download